oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

 tags:   [Cloud Computing, AWS, Study Guide]
 ---

+# ⛔️ ️This Blog post is a WIP ⛔️

 This study guide covers AWS Certification for Data Analytics Specialty.
 This exam replaces the former AWS Big Data Certification, but otherwise covers the same topics.
 The exam consists of 65 questions, and you have 180 minutes to write it.
 The study guide below covers everything you need to know for it.
 To study for this exam I did the following:
  * Watched the official AWS Digital Training course
  * Read the *AWS Data Analytics Specialty Exam Guide* accessible [here](https://d1.awsstatic.com/training-and-certification/docs-data-analytics-specialty/AWS-Certified-Data-Analytics-Specialty_Exam-Guide.pdf)